Download the 'Too busy to look after yourself' health tool

 Simple, nutritious, delicious!

 The Jean Hailes approach to food and eating is not about restriction and dieting.
-It’s about good nutrition, eating well, enjoyment and balance.
-The Victorian government has released a healthy food charter that takes the same sort of approach with five key principles.
+It's about good nutrition, eating well, enjoyment and balance.

 Join Jean Hailes naturopath and herbalist Sandra Villella in the Jean Hailes Kitchen as she makes it easy to see how eating well and simply, cooking from scratch and understanding the nutritional content of what you eat can make a big difference to your health, and the health of your family.